contao/docs/docs/manual/guides/local-installation/laragon.en.md

 ![Open the policy entry](/de/guides/local-installation/images/de/laragon/02_polsedit_policy_properties.png?width=300px&classes=shadow)

-- Via the button "*Add User or Group*... " button to select your (current) Windows user in the list of user accounts and click "OK" to confirm your selection.
+- Select your (current) Windows user in the list of user accounts via the button "*Add User or Group...*"
+and click "OK" to confirm your selection.
 The Windows user should now also be listed in the policy properties (in addition to the existing user accounts).
 - Close the properties window and quit Polsedit.